The Messiah Would Be Preceded by Elijah the Prophet

 (Now they had been sent from the Pharisees.)
 They asked him, “Then why are you baptizing, if you are neither the Messiah, nor Elijah, nor the Prophet?”
 John answered them, “I baptize with water, but among you stands one you do not know, even he who comes after me, the strap of whose sandal I am not worthy to untie.”
 (John 1:19-27)

 Here the speculation runs to whether John is the Messiah, Elijah or the Prophet (probably the prophet like Moses from Deuteronomy 18).
 John’s response is that he is none of those but rather the one who prepares the way for the Lord, quoting from Isaiah 40:3.
 The last part of the passage shows that the expectation apparently was that the kind of baptism John was performing was something that would happen at the end of time.
-They want to know: if you are not one of those figures who appears at the end, why are you doing this?, they want to know.
+They want to know: if you are not one of those figures who appears at the end, why are you doing this?
 Or perhaps they were after the source of John’s authority: who authorized you to do this?
 For the Messiah and the end-time-expected Elijah were figures who possessed ultimate authority (see above on Elijah settling disputes, his decision being authoritative).
 John points them to Jesus, but does not call him by name in this passage.
 The coming of the Messiah may indeed be near, but John is the Messiah’s forerunner, not some other person.

 It is interesting that John the Baptist denies being Elijah in John’s gospel, while in Matthew, Mark and Luke, Jesus tells his listeners that John is indeed Elijah.
 Let us look at those three gospels and then we will see why John’s gospel is different.